ansys/grantami-bomanalytics/doc/source/getting_started/index.rst

 Verify your installation
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Check that you can start the BomServices Client from Python by running this code:
+Check that you can start the BomServices client from Python by running this code:

 .. code:: python